A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 Fixing A Burst Pipe

 Lastly, you can perform temporary fixes using a repair sleeve, rubber, wood, and a clamp around the area.
-Both of these solutions contain water, but it’s important to note that they don’t hold for long.
+Both solutions contain water, but it’s important to note that they don’t hold for long.

 The Cost Of Repairs